karrot-dev/foodsaving.world/user/pages/09.about/_2nd/features.md

 ## Contact

-You can contact us via [e-mail](mailto:info@foodsaving.world).
-For more direct communication, please [join the yunity.org slack](https://slackin.yunity.org) and enter the [#foodsaving-worldwide](https://yunity.slack.com/messages/C15TDP2NM/) channel.
+Please [join the yunity.org slack](https://slackin.yunity.org) and enter the [#foodsaving-worldwide](https://yunity.slack.com/messages/C15TDP2NM/) channel.

+You can also contact us via [e-mail](mailto:info@foodsaving.world), but we might take a while to respond.

 As we are a global and distributed community, we don't have an office.
 If you need to reach us, please use electronic communication.
 The following postal address is only listed here for legal reasons.